Velocidex/velociraptor-docs/content/blog/2023/2023-11-15-release-notes-0.7.1/_index.md

 This release allows notebook processors to be run in another process.
-In Multi-Frontend configurations (also called Master/Minion configuration), the Minion nodes will now offer to perform notebook queries away from the master node.
+In Multi-Frontend configurations (also called Master/Minion configurations), the Minion nodes will now offer to perform notebook queries away from the master node.
 This allows this sudden workload to be distributed to other nodes in the cluster and improve server and GUI performance.